-Pre-COVID regulation that we hope to resume in the 2021-2022 school year.
+We hope to resume Pre-COVID drop off policies in the 2022-2023 school year.
 Preschool parents must accompany their child into the classroom, sign in at drop-off and sign out at pick-up time.
 Please allow ample arrival time to assure a smooth, comfortable, and unhurried transition for your child.
 Parents are encouraged to help their child remove outerwear and put clothing in the proper place.
 Please label all clothes with your child's name.